When Vincent Met John

 It seems that John has broken into an art gallery after closing time to sleep off a heavy night; Van Gogh turns up and starts sketching him as he sleeps.
 John assumes he is a lawyer, or a fan, or a press photographer.
 The conversation starts out comedic and silly -- Vincent wants to paint John's feet; John draws one of his childish dirty cartoons in Vincent's sketch book, which Vincent proceeds to eat.
 But their conversation spirals into discussions about the nature of art and artistic creation.
 John's enthusiastic defence of Yoko's conceptual art, which Vincent can make no sense out of, is an absolute tour de force. ("There is a pool of your vomit there -- why not say that too is art?"
 "You've got it!").
 But then they talk about their personal lives and we realise they have encountered each other at a moment of mutual artistic and personal crisis, which the meeting will to some extent resolve.

 There are some subtle misdirections about where we are in John Lennon's life; but there is no big reveal or clever twist about what is going on.
 The two agree that either Vincent is dreaming or else John is tripping.
 Vincent doesn't know what "tripping" means and thinks that John is just unsteady on his feet.
 Perhaps John is dreaming about Vincent dreaming about him?
-But it doesn't matter, any more than the identity of Godot matters, in that other play about two people who have to keep talking because they are in a place they can't level John tries to push Vincent out of the room at one point, but it is lightly implied that there is some invisible barrier preventing them from going.
+But it doesn't matter, any more than the identity of Godot matters, in that other play about two people who have to keep talking because they are in a place they can't leave.
+John tries to push Vincent out of the room at one point, but it is lightly implied that there is some invisible barrier keeping him from the exit.

 Even if you have no particular interest in 60s pop music or Dutch post-impressionism, When Vincent Met John stands up as a clever and witty character piece.
-The questions about what art is and whether it matters will keep you talking long after the player has ended.
-And from the point of view of pure theatrical craftsmanship, I am always blown away by any production in which two actors can hold an audience for ninety minutes simply with the power of their words and movement.
+The questions about what art is and whether it matters kept me and Theatre-Buddy talking long after the play had ended.
+And from the point of view of pure theatrical craftsmanship, I am always blown away by any show in which two actors hold an audience for ninety minutes simply with the power of their words and movement.

 I think its still on tour; go and see it.